Luca Vitali: International career

 After a period with the under-age Italian team, Vitali joined the senior national team from 2007.

-He was regularly called up from there on but remained a fringe player, part of Italy's FIBA EuroBasket 2013 squad, he played sparingly.
+He was regularly called up from there on but remained a fringe player, part of Italy's EuroBasket 2013 squad, he played sparingly.
 He started commanding more game time in EuroBasket 2015 qualification that saw Italy qualify for the tournament.

 He was called up to the preliminary squad for EuroBasket 2015, but was injured during the tournament preparation and had to leave the team before the main tournament.

 Personal life

 He comes from a basketball family as his brother is fellow player Michele Vitali with whom he played one season for Virtus Bologna and presently for the Italian national basketball team, their parents were also players.